-What’s more, there is only one type of round diamond but there are at least three different square diamonds - five, if you include diamond shapes with square-potential.
-And, though it might be hard to believe, each of these five square shaped diamonds has a completely different look, feel and character.
-It’s fun to choose a diamond shape that’s the perfect match for your or your loved one’s personality.
+What’s more, there is only one type of round diamond but there are at least three different square diamonds - five if you include diamond shapes with square-potential.
+And, though it might be hard to believe, each of these five square-shaped diamonds has a completely different look, feel and character.
+It’s fun to choose a diamond shape that’s the perfect match for you or your loved one’s personality.

 Finally, carat for carat, the fancy square-shaped diamonds generally cost less than Round Brilliants.
 So by going square, you can save money or - even better - afford a bigger stone!

 The only question that remains is, which square shape diamond will you choose?